-Similar to the Gion Festival, the Daimonji Festival 大文字祭 or Gozan Okuribi 五山送り火 has superstitious origins.
-This festival marks the zenith of Obon お盆, a period from August 13-16.
-It entails welcoming back the spirits of ancestors and then sending them off again.
-In stark contrast to the goryo 御霊 of the Gion Festival, these spirits are not considered evil or vengeful.
-Activities such as the Bon Odori-Dance for Ancestors 盆踊り are held throughout this period and the Daimonji Festival marks the end of Obon.
+The Daimonji Festival or Gozan Okuribi has superstitious origins.
+This festival marks the zenith of Obon, a holiday period all over Japan from August 13-16.
+It entails welcoming back the spirits of ancestors, then sending them off again.
+In stark contrast to the goryo (evil spirits) of the Gion Festival, these spirits are not considered evil or vengeful.
+Activities such as the Bon Odori-dance for ancestors are held throughout this period and the Daimonji Festival marks the end of Obon.

-Yoshimasa was obviously deeply saddened over the loss of his only son and heir to his title and estate.
-Yoshimasa watched the inaugural lighting of the 大 character from the Togudo at the foot of the Daimonjiyama Mountain.
-This was the origin of the present Daimonji festival.
-Eventually, it transformed into its current form where other massive Chinese characters now serve as beacons, lighting the way for the souls of ancestors to return back to the underworld.
+As you can imagine, Yoshimasa was deeply saddened over the loss of his only son and heir to his title and estate.
+Yoshimasa is said to have watched the inaugural lighting of the 大 character from the Togudo- (small dwelling at Ginkakuji), at the foot of the Daimonji mountain.
+This seems to be the origin of the present Daimonji Festival.

 ◊ Information from Wikipedia; 臨済相国寺派 Homepage; Japanese Buddhist Statuary Homepage